The Best Student Loan Providers of 2020

 If working with small banks and credit unions appeals to you, then LendKey is a great option.
 Just make sure you’re onboard with making little payments each month while still in school.

 SoFi take a friendly, collaborative approach to lending.
-Borrowers get tons of support, such as career coaching, financial advice and networking opportunities.
-This could come in handy during tough times; if you’re let go, the company will help you look for a job, for example.
+Borrowers get tons of support, such as financial advice and networking opportunities.
+This could come in handy during tough times.

 SoFi is also gives you personalized rate offers without a hard credit check, meaning your credit score won’t take a hit (though they may do a hard check subsequently).
 Unfortunately, the company does use an outside loan servicer.
 Plus, you must be a citizen to work with SoFi for undergraduate loans.